XtopheB/MLOS-SIAP/README.md

 This repository contains the code (.Rmd) and data used for the course *Machine Learning For Official Statistics and SDGs* delivered online by the SIAP in 2021 and 2022.
 This course was designed as a 6 weeks course, but was extented to a 8 weeks course in 2022.
 This repository follows the course's structure in different modules
 Interactive tools built in Shiny are also embedded in specific directories and helped learners have a better intuition of the methods.

-> The code is created by Christophe Bontemps and Patrick Jonsson (2021) and are based on the work and inspiration from Pascal Lavergne (Toulouse School of Economics).
+> The code is created by Christophe Bontemps 5UN SIAP) and Patrick Jonsson (Intern SIAP, 2021) and are based on the work and inspiration from Pascal Lavergne (Toulouse School of Economics).

 ## Module 0: You've seen this before